Nardianian/csound-vst3/CsoundVST3/Resources/README.md

 [Michael Gogins](https://michaelgogins.tumblr.com)

 Note that [Cabbage](https://github.com/rorywalsh/cabbage) provides a much more full-featured VST3 plugin version of Csound.
-The advantage of CsoundVST3 is that it permits editing .csd text directly within DAW projects.
+However, CsoundVST3 enables editing .csd text directly within DAW projects.
 In some cases, this can greatly simplify and speed up the user's workflow.

 ## Introduction

-CsoundVS3 enables the [Csound audio programming language](https://csound.com/") to be used within digital audio workstations as a VST3 plugin instrument.
-The plugin can also be used as a signal processing effect.
+CsoundVS3 enables the [Csound audio programming language](https://csound.com/") to be used within digital audio workstations as a VST3 plugin instrument and signal processing effect.

 CsoundVST3 has audio inputs, audio outputs, MIDI inputs, and MIDI outputs.
 The plugin hosts one .csd file, which can be edited from the plugin's user